• What is a Vignere Cipher?

 Type and select “Print String” and connect the mint green and magenta open connections.
 The Event Graph should look like this.

-Now to create our unlockable door.
+Now we can create our unlockable door.

 We are going to use the regular door blueprint we created in the last tutorial as a base for our unlockable door.
 In the Content Drawer, right click the “BP_Door” and select Duplicate.
-Rename the duplicated door to “BP_LockedDoor” and Double-click to enter the Event Graph.
+Rename the duplicated door to “BP_LockedDoor” and double-click to enter the Event Graph.

 Right-click the pressed output of the “E” Input node and select “Break This Link”.
 Drag the separated chain to the side, we will need it later.

 We need to get information about the items Collected and items Total from different blueprints.
 Drag from the “Pressed” output and release.
-Cast to “BP_ThirdPersonGameMode” and then “ThirdPersonCharacter”.
-In the Objects input of each node, Get “Game Mode” and “Player Pawn” respectively.
+Cast to “BP_ThirdPersonGameMode” and add Get Game Mode to the Objects input.
 The Event Graph should look like the image above.

 Drag and release from either new node.
 Type and select “Equal (==)” and connect the other node.
-This will activate the chain when the total items and item collected are the same.
+This will activate the chain when the total items and items collected are the same amount.

 • Interacting with Objects